-Advanced Sales Training: Using the Psychology of Human Needs
+Advanced Sales Training: Using the Psychology of Human Needs in California

 When you understand that sales is much more about understanding human needs rather than products, services or your presentation/script, you are on your way to advanced sales skills.
 Sometimes people seem to be “natural born salespeople”.
 Why do these reps sell so effectively without much product knowledge or a formal presentation?
 They have an intuitive way of triggering a combination of the six human needs people must satisfy.
 When they present a product or service, they go beyond what the product does and why it is great and instead, trigger the subconscious needs and emotions that are satisfied by the purchase.